noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

 #### continuous delivery & deployment

 - deploying the output of CI to an environment, and performing automating integration & acceptance testing
+  - all envs should be as close to production as possible
 - continuous deployment: continuous delivery specific to the production environment
   - artifacts shouldnt be rebuilt for production, instead the same artifact should be usuable in all environments
     - the CI pipeline only has write access to the artifact repository